A key component of our commitment to corporate responsibility and doing business with integrity

 Silvergate’s Compliance Program includes monitoring and auditing to evaluate adherence to Silvergate’s policies and procedures.
 We note that, in accordance with the OIG Guidance, the nature, extent, and frequency of our compliance monitoring and auditing may vary according to new regulatory requirements, changes in business practices, and other considerations.

 Responding to Potential Violations

 When Silvergate becomes aware of potential violations of applicable laws, rules, or regulations; or company policies or procedures, the company will promptly investigate such matters and make a determination as to whether the facts substantiate the existence of a violation.
 Silvergate will document the conduct of such investigations.

 While each substantiated violation will be considered on a case-by-case basis, where appropriate we will utilize disciplinary action consistent with company policy to address violative conduct and to deter future violations.
 We will also work to determine the root cause of the violation and assess whether the violation is due to gaps in company policies or procedures and take appropriate corrective action designed to prevent future violations.

-Silvergate Pharmaceuticals, Inc. hereby declares that, to the best of our knowledge, information, and belief, and based upon our good-faith understanding of the statutory requirements, we have, as of December 2018, established a Comprehensive Compliance Program that is in material compliance with the requirements of California Health and Safety Code §§ 119400-119402.
+Silvergate Pharmaceuticals Inc. hereby declares that, to the best of our knowledge, information, and belief, and based upon our good-faith understanding of the statutory requirements, we have, as of August 2013, established a Comprehensive Compliance Program that is in material compliance with the requirements of California Health and Safety Code §§ 119400-119402.
 While Silvergate’s Comprehensive Compliance Program cannot completely eliminate the possibility that an individual employee will engage in improper conduct, our program is reasonably designed to prevent and detect violations of applicable laws, rules, and regulations, as well as our own internal policies and procedures.